dentarg/auth0-blog/_posts/2016-10-27-angular-2-testing-in-depth-services.markdown

 ### Using Dependency Injection for Mocking

-The previous solution for mocking can be achieved also with Angular 2's dependency injection mechanism.
+The previous solution for mocking can be achieved also with Angular's dependency injection mechanism.
 We pass the ```Engine``` class as the provider token, but create the instances with a fake class.

 ```typescript